Skip to main content

 • HTTP/2 multiplexing support

-• No special proxy configuration
+• Compatible with standard proxy configuration

 • Automatic reconnection built into EventSource